Skip to main content

 What document formats does RenameClick support?

-RenameClick supports PDF, DOC, DOCX, TXT, MD, CSV, RTF, and ODT for documents, plus all common image formats for scanned documents.
+RenameClick supports PDF, DOC, DOCX, TXT, MD, CSV, RTF, and ODT for documents, plus the supported image formats listed in the docs.

 Want to try this workflow?

-RenameClick runs offline by default and helps you rename and organize files by content — with a review-first flow.
+With the Local provider after the one-time model download, RenameClick can run offline and helps you rename and organize files by content with a review-first flow.